VivekBits2210/Soulspark/README.md

 Run the server and load DB by opening the /fill-db URL
 ```
-$ python3 manage.py runserver localhost:8000
+$ python manage.py runserver localhost:8000
 -> Run REST API:  /fill-db
 -> REST: /admin
 ```

 Go to the admin URL and login with your superuser credentials. \
-Under 'Sites', edit the 'example' entry to look like this:
+In the 'Sites' table, edit the 'example' entry to look like this:
 ```
 Domain name: "localhost:8000"
 Display name: "localhost"
 ```

-Under "Social Application", add the entry below:
+In the "Social Application" table, add the entry below:
 ```
 Provider: Google (drop-down)
 Name: SSO